swatbotics/hubo-logging/README.md

 To stop logging, simply interrupt the program with Ctrl+C.

-To plot log data, use the plot program:
+To plot log data, use the mzplot program:

-    plot LOGFILENAME.data
+    mzplot LOGFILENAME.data

 To search for a variable name, use the search box in the top right.
 To add a variable to a plot, click the variable name in the list view